Copy of nuclear stats

 Nuclear technology uses the energy released by splitting the

 atoms of certain elements.
 It was first developed in the 1940s,

-and during the Second World War research initially focussed on
+and during the Second World War to 1945 research initially

-producing bombs by splitting the atoms of particular isotopes of
+splitting the atoms of particular isotopes of either uranium or

 In the 1950s attention turned to the peaceful purposes of